dcreemer/1pass/README.md

 ## Introduction

-The 1Password CLI can be somewhat difficult to use, and unlike the Mac OS X or Windows 1Password native applications, requires and internet connection to fetch data from your password vaults.
+The 1Password CLI can be somewhat difficult to use, and unlike the Mac OS X or Windows 1Password native applications, requires an internet connection to fetch data from your password vaults.
-**1pass** solves both of problems.
+**1pass** solves both of these problems.

 **1pass** provides two main features: